salamahalawiye/TransportSalesAnalysis/README.md

 # TransportSalesAnalysis

 ## Introduction:
 The dataset used in this report is retail sales data.
 The data contains 25 columns and 2824 rows.
-It also contains both categorical and numerical data.
-This analysis aims to understand the sales trend between 2003 to 2005 of various products being sold in a logistics company across various countries and cities.
+It also includes both categorical and numerical data.
+This analysis aims to understand the sales trend between 2003 and 2005 of various products sold in a logistics company across various countries and cities.

 ## Observations:
 •	The analysis shows an increase in sales from 2003 to 2004 but a sharp decline in 2005.